 I’d brought too many post-swim clothes.
 But I got dressed, putting on ski-pants instead of trousers, easier to pull on and very warm, then received some brief assistance from someone behind me to get the difficult first top base-layer on, as I was struggling with it, as usual.
 Afterdrop was coming on very hard, worse than usual.
 I may have taken ten minutes to get fully dressed instead of my usual five to six minutes and I only wore Crocs and Socks instead of shoes.
 Patrick Corkery shoved my woolly hat on my head.

 The crowds and my position were very difficult, entirely my own fault.
 I noticed one swimmer being attended to, wrapped in thermal blankets and clothes, surrounded by people, but I didn’t see who it was and I wasn’t focused as I normally would be at such.
-Only later did Fergal tell me it was Ger Kennedy, who’d been removed from the water a couple of hundred metres from the end after he’d grabbed the kayak and asked for help, unable to swim the final couple of hundred metres.
+Only later did Fergal tell me it was the novice Kennedy, who’d been removed from the water a couple of hundred metres from the end after he’d grabbed the kayak and asked for help, unable to swim the final couple of hundred metres.
+Two weeks l and eight others watched as he attempted and later himself claimed an Ice Mile in the most dangerous and reckless swim I’ve ever seen.
+It’s not an Ice Mile swim I will ever recognise asd genuine or meeting the criteria.

 Patrick Corkery’s brother John-Paul helped me back to his car to rewarm, my car a hundred metres further on must have looked too far, as I was walking somewhat unsteadily.
 I stayed there in the heat for about 20 minutes.
 I was quite hypothermic, extremely slowed speech and even cognition.
 I rang Dee to tell her I was okay, she later said I didn’t sound normal.
 But do I ever? :-)